jpmorgan-payments/embedded-banking/embedded-components/docs/LINKED_ACCOUNTS_RECIPE.md

 }
 ```

-By following these guidelines and best practices, you can create a user-friendly and efficient linked account management process that leverages the power of the Embedded Payments API while providing a smooth user experience.E
+By following these guidelines and best practices, you can create a user-friendly and efficient linked account management process that leverages the power of the Embedded Payments API while providing a smooth user experience.